“It’s not stress that kills us, it’s our reaction to it.”

 All these names are well known to every cardiac surgeon in this country, and beyond.
 They are pioneers, luminaries and icons.
 They are the giants who on their shoulders lifted cardiac surgery in the 20th century to the level never heard of in the history of our civilization.
-The heart, previously untouchable organ, became one of the most commonly surgically treated part of a human body.
+The heart, a previously untouchable organ, has become one of the most commonly surgically treated parts of a human body.
 Right in time for the epidemics of heart diseases.

 How stressful was their job?
 Well, let me tell you.

 They worked day in, and day out.
 They didn’t get home until their surgical patients became stable.
 Their operations were long.
 Often lasting 10 hours, sometimes longer.

 The results of the surgeries were unpredictable.
 The patients dying on the operating table weren’t uncommon, so were the deaths in the ICU.